 Number of QuickTest Assessments Performed: 102

 Hearing Aid Revenue Generated: $9,600 (4 units sold)

 Gross Profit: $7,200

-*Note that the drop off in executed appointments can be attributed to a couple factors: appointments scheduled outside of data collection range, and some loss of interest/appointment cancellations
+*Note that the drop off in executed appointments can be attributed to a couple of factors: appointments scheduled outside of the data collection range, and some loss of interest/appointment cancellations

 “Our main goal was to employ a technology that was going to be easy to implement in our affiliated clinics.
 If the technicians don’t buy in, or can’t run the tests, or it slowed the clinic’s workflow, the system wasn’t going to work.
 Thankfully, SHOEBOX QuickTest was easy to operate and helped facilitate hearing appointments for my clinic.
 I would not have sold those four hearing aids otherwise.
 In only a few months, QuickTest has more than paid for itself,” said Dr. Raz after the pilot.